 - Loneliness or social isolation.

 - Stress is believed to cause inflammation in the brain making it more susceptible to health problems like dementia.

 6 Evidence-based Ways to Help to Prevent Alzheimer’s.

 - Limit alcohol intake.

-- There is some evidence that suggests rates of dementia are lower in people who remain mentally and socially active throughout their lives.
+- There is some evidence which suggests rates of dementia are lower in people who remain mentally and socially active throughout their lives.
 Activities that may help are reading, learning foreign languages, playing musical instruments, volunteering, group sports like bowling, taking up new hobbies and enjoying an active social life.
-I wish!

 - Exercise for at least 150 minutes a week.

 - Take advantage of free blood pressure checks.